Available to: Professional & Ultimate

 Opportunity Bubble Chart

-This chart displays Opportunities (visually represented as a bubble) and plots them against Engagement Score and expected Close Date.
-The size of the the bubble represents the deal value, (i.e. the bigger the Bubble, the bigger the deal size).
+The Opportunity Bubble chart visually represents Opportunities in the pipeline as bubbles and plots them against Engagement Score and expected Close Date.
+The size of the the bubble represents the deal value, (i.e. the bigger the bubble, the bigger the deal size).

-Above the chart, is an analysis of how your team is performing in this quarter against a number of metrics such as win rate, average deal amount etc and shows a comparison with the previous quarter.
+Above the chart, the tiles display a number of metrics such as win rate, average deal amount etc so that you can see how your team is performing in this quarter compared with the previous quarter.

 Average Relationships is the average number of internal relationships related to that Opportunity that your team had between open and close dates where it Closed Won.